johannesjh/req2flatpak/docs/_sources/api.rst.txt

 Specifying Package Requirements
 -------------------------------

-A package requirement describes the name and exact version of a python package that shall be installed.
+A requirement describes the name and exact version of a python package that shall be installed.

 Requirements